Download the FREE SBS Radio App for a better listening experience

 Of those who were refused Australian citizenship, 1,866 couldn’t pass the citizenship test.
 The remaining applications were refused because of failure to prove identity, failing police checks and involvement in extremist organisations.

-Mr Simmons says failing to meet the character requirements and proving the identity are among the most common reasons for refusals.
+Mr Simmons says says failing to meet these requirements is one of the most common reasons for citizenship refusals.

 “Under the citizenship application, if there are charges and no conviction, that can be taken into account.
 So we suggest if there’s anything that can lead to the Department determining someone is not of good character, they should seek legal advice.
 Otherwise, there’s potential for visa cancellation, not just refusal for citizenship application,” says Mr Simmons.